 “Why do some agents get to do inspections when tenants are at work and can’t attend?
 I find many of them don’t get back to you when you leave a form and notes for them.
 Should I be given feedback, or can I request it?”

-“This generally does need to be during work hours because those are the hours that property managers are employed to do their job and any time outside of this is unreasonable on your part.
-So if you can’t attend at any time during 9am-5pm you really have no choice on letting them attend without you being there.”
+“This typically needs to be during work hours because that’s when property managers are employed to do their job.
+Any time outside of this is unreasonable on your part.
+So if you can’t attend at any time during 9-5, you have no choice on letting them attend without you being there.”

 As frustrating as it is, there are no formal requirements for property managers to get back to you or to give you feedback, Jarrad said.